johnnydev-tech/msw_dio_interceptor/README.md

 // 1.
 Create the engine (it no longer has an 'enabled' flag) final mockEngine = MockHttpEngine();

 // 2.
-Create a Dio instance
-final dio = Dio();
+Create a Dio instance and add the interceptor final dio = Dio();

 // 3.
 Conditionally add the interceptor